 Indie Pop Powerhouse Royse sings about the intoxication of love with her latest single ‘Oxygen’

-ROYSE is a U.S. singer-songwriter based in Los Angeles, CA; known as an indie-pop powerhouse with incredible range, infectious melodies and powerful lyrics urging self-love and acceptance.
-Royse is an artist who can pull from the deep undercurrents to create songs that hit people in the heart with full force.
-Her biggest weapon is her ability to explore darkness in order to get to the light.
-Her aim is to make herself, and her fans, feel as though they do not need to apologise for who they are and to find peace and love within oneself.
+ROYSE is a U.S. singer-songwriter based in Los Angeles, CA, known as an indie-pop powerhouse with incredible range, infectious melodies and powerful lyrics urging self-love and acceptance.
+Royse is an artist who can pull from deep undercurrents to create songs that hit people in the heart with full force.
+Her biggest weapon is her ability to explore darkness to get to the light.
+She aims to make herself and her fans feel they do not need to apologise for who they are and to find peace and love within themselves.

 Royse promotes body positivity

-Love is also a huge theme in her music and the new single Oxygen is no exception – a song about when you’re so lost in love that it overtakes you and have no control over it, so feel like you’re going crazy and unable to breathe – i.e. you need oxygen.
+Love is also a huge theme in her music, and the new single Oxygen is no exception – a song about when you’re so lost in love that it overtakes you and you have no control over it, so you feel like you’re going crazy and unable to breathe – i.e. you need oxygen.

 Interview with Royse:

 I love Royse music and also what she stands for.
 I wanted to get to know her a little bit more.
 So she kindly let me ask her some more questions about her new single and also about her as an artist.